btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

        valid_lft forever preferred_lft forever
 ```

-As soon as the IP is associated, a route has been added to the container's routing table (since its using [`CIDR`] notation, the kernel automatically adds a routing entry):
+As soon as the IP is associated, a route has been added to the container's routing table (since it's using [`CIDR`] notation, the kernel automatically adds a routing entry):

 ```bash
 # ip route